 - The product level and temperature in a tank are measured and recorded by a computer, this saves labor and time.

 - In the inventory mode, the ATG system replaces the use of the gauge stick to measure product level and perform inventory control.
 This mode records the activities of an in-service tank, including deliveries.

 - In the leak detection mode (in-tank static test), the tank is taken out of service and the product level and temperature are measured for at least one hour.

 - Note: Some systems, known as continuous ATG systems, do not require the tank to be taken out of service to perform a test.
 This is because these systems can gather and analyze data during many short periods when no product is being added to or taken from the tank.
 These systems are discussed under Continuous In-Tank Leak Detection.

 The ATG system must be able to detect a leak no larger than 0.2 gallon per hour with certain probabilities of detection and false alarm.
 Some ATG systems can also detect a leak of 0.1 gallon per hour with the required probabilities.

-Beginning on [three years after effective date], you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:
+Beginning on October 13, 2018 you must perform the following, as applicable, on your release detection equipment annually to make sure it is working properly:

 - Verify the system configuration